Online Forms and Surveys

 The Kane County Master Gardener Help Desk is available to answer your gardening questions during the growing season, mid-March - October, other times of the year we have on-call help available, just leave a message and we'll call you back.
 Our volunteer Master Gardeners do the best they can to staff the help desk, there may be times when no one is available, please leave a message, we'll call you back.

-Bring in or email (email@example.com) photos of the plant.
+Bring in or email (email@example.com) photos of the plant or insect.
 Be sure to include the surrounding environment.

 If possible bring in the entire plant if appropriate, especially if it is a vegetable, annual or perennial flower.